-The PR specialist opined that the board needed to fire the CEO who wasn’t prepared to handle such a crisis.
+The PR specialist opined that the board needed to fire the CEO, who wasn’t prepared to handle such a crisis.

 Bill O’Reilly firing by Fox News

 When Fox News decided to fire Bill O’Reilly, this didn’t come as a surprise.
-There was an earlier report on The New York Times in April 2017 that Bill had sexually harassed female guests and employees.
+There was an earlier report in The New York Times in April 2017 that Bill had sexually harassed female guests and employees.

-The delay in firing the popular show host caused a lot of discontent among viewers and the general public.
+The delay in firing the famous show host caused a lot of discontent among viewers and the general public.
 There was a feeling that Fox News would not have fired O’Reilly if the money had continued flowing.

 For a news outlet ranked among the biggest in the world, it was a miscalculation to ignore sexual harassment claims.
-Fox News never apologized to the affected women and seemed more intent of appeasing O’Reilly.
+Fox News never apologized to the affected women and seemed more intent on appeasing O’Reilly.

 2017 Oscar Presentation Blunder (PwC)